darkoverlordofdata/exspresso/readme.md

 ### Exspresso is ...

-  The best parts of CodeIgniter (<http://codeigniter.com/>) MVC framework ported to coffee-script and wrapped around the Express core.
+  The CodeIgniter (<http://codeigniter.com/>) MVC framework ported to coffee-script and wrapped around the Express core.

 ## Status